The Aftermath of Spironolactone: Understanding Rebound Acne and Natural Healing

 When spironolactone is stopped, the body can undergo significant hormonal shifts.
 A common outcome is a surge in androgens, leading to rebound acne.
 This condition arises because the sudden absence of spironolactone’s effects allows for increased oil production and a rise in acne lesions.

 Think of spironolactone as a dam holding back hormonal fluctuations.
-When you remove it without addressing the underlying terrain, those unbalanced hormones (like elevated androgens, insulin resistance, or estrogen dominance) can flood back in, and the sebaceous glands respond quickly.
+When it is removed without addressing the underlying issues, unbalanced hormones (like elevated androgens, insulin resistance, or estrogen dominance) can flood back in.
+The sebaceous glands respond quickly.

-Hormonal dysregulation was never corrected (e.g., PCOS, post-pill acne, chronic stress)
+Hormonal dysregulation that was never corrected (e.g., PCOS, post-pill acne, chronic stress).

-For example, if a client who had clear skin during her spironolactone treatment saw a resurgence of acne within two weeks after she stopped taking the medication suddenly, resulting in dozens of new acne lesions.
-Such experiences highlight the potential challenges of discontinuation.
+For example, if a client had clear skin during spironolactone treatment and saw a resurgence of acne within two weeks after stopping, resulting in dozens of new acne lesions, it highlights the potential challenges of discontinuation.

 Insights Into Hormone Imbalances